trokas/ai_primer/_sources/README.md

 python get-pip.py
 ```

-If you have python 3.7 just edit last line in Pipfile.

 More info about [pipenv](https://pipenv.pypa.io/en/latest/) and [Jupyter](https://jupyter-notebook.readthedocs.io/en/latest/ui_components.html#interactive-user-interface-tour-of-the-notebook).
+For proper coding I suggest to use [VSC](https://code.visualstudio.com/) and shell with [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh), but mostly we will use Jupyter Notebooks.

 ## (re)Sources